 The Dilawri Tenants lease all building(s) and all associated lands in respect of the Dilawri Properties.
 All leasehold improvements situated at the leased premises remain the property of the Dilawri Tenants until the expiration or earlier termination of the applicable Dilawri Lease.
-The Dilawri Tenants are not required to remove any leasehold improvements at the expiration or earlier termination of the applicable Dilawri Lease of all above-grade storage tanks and any below-grade storage tanks permitted by the REIT on the leased premises at the expiration or earlier termination or earlier termination of the applicable Dilawri Lease.
+The Dilawri Tenants are not required to remove any leasehold improvements at the expiration or earlier termination of the applicable Dilawri Lease but they are required to remove, decommission and dispose of all above-grade storage tanks and any below-grade storage tanks permitted by the REIT on the leased premises at the expiration or earlier termination of the applicable Dilawri Lease.